jnietol/GAMMORA/README.md

 ## Acknowledgements:

- - This  work  was  granted  access  to  the  HPC  resources  of  [CALMIP](https://www.calmip.univ-toulouse.fr/)  supercomputing  center under the allocation 2016-P19001.
+ - This  work  is  granted  access  to  the  HPC  resources  of  [CALMIP](https://www.calmip.univ-toulouse.fr/)  supercomputing  center under the allocation 2016-P19001.

  - This work was supported by the French National Cancer Institute (INCa) within the framework of the 2016 Physics Cancer Project:  STEREPID